The Ti(r)es That Bind – Team Bike Beyond One Year Later

 Kevin asked for a few days to do our little life update, but last I heard he had moved to Montana.
 Hello, Big Sky country!

 Matt (Swainy Cakes) returned to Toronto, found a nice apartment and hung his and Amanda’s bikes on the wall (Bike Beyond Romance #1).
 He began working for I Challenge Diabetes and easily convinced Apollo to sleep on his side of the bed.

 Ricky, his wife Megan and their son Calvin recently moved to Vienna, Austria where they’ve spotted a Ryan Dunn doppelganger.

-Ryan (Mr. Dunn) returned to Atlanta, GA and became the Director of Operations at Bike Beyond sponsor KNOW Foods.
+Ryan (Mr. Dunn) returned to Atlanta, GA and became the director of operations at Bike Beyond sponsor KNOW Foods.
 He completed his first marathon while wearing his Bike Beyond jersey and will one day be the recipient of a Spotify playlist I’ve been compiling called ‘Love Songs// for MR. DUNN’

 Sid returned to Huddersfield, his work at Cummins and some serious cycling.
-He completed the Paris Roubaix with Elliot on April 7th in 8 hours.
+He completed the Paris Roubaix with Elliot on April 7th in eight hours.
 He has been a keynote speaker for JDRF and held screenings of the Bike Beyond documentary throughout Wales.
 He is engaged to the lovely Andrea and they’ll be wed in October (Bike Beyond Romance #3).

 Walt returned to Pittsburgh, PA and Beyond Type 1’s Global Ambassador Council.